sannahtijani/sannahtijani.github.io/index.md

 #  What's Next:
 June 2026: PSE Summer School: The Economics of Gender Diversity

-July 2026: I will be visiting Pr Emeric Henry and Pr Roberto Galbiati at Sciences Po
+July 2026: I will be visiting Pr Emeric Henry at Sciences Po

 October 2026: I will be visiting the Independent Research Group “Behavioral Economics of Crime and Conflict” at the Max Planck Institute for the Study of Crime, Security and Law.